Satellite-im/Warp/extensions/readme.md

 ### Note

 For this extension to work, one would need to have a IPFS node installed or connect to a IPFS node via HTTP.

-## warp-fs-textile

-Placeholder for the implementation of [Textile](https://docs.textile.io/) for Constellation, a provider that connects and extends libp2p, ipfs, and filecoin.

 ## warp-mp-solana

 **TODO**

 ## warp-rg-ipfs

-**TODO**

-## warp-rg-textile

 **TODO**